 The Occupational Outlook Handbook produced by the U.S. Bureau of Labor Statistics can help.
 It features the typical education and training necessary to work in hundreds of occupations in the U.S. For example:

-Once you determine the type of training/education (if any) you need to work in your chosen field, you can search for schools that offer those programs.
+Once you determine the type of training or education (if any) you need to work in your chosen field, you can search for schools that offer those programs.
 Look for:

 - A respected school that’s accredited and with programs that hold industry-relevant approvals and accreditations